mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/REST Basics/content.md

 | <b>DELETE</b>| Delete         | **405 (Method not allowed)**, unless you want to delete the whole collection — use with caution            | **200 (OK)**, if the response includes an entity describing the status; <p>**202 (Accepted)**, if the action has been queued; <p>**204 (No Content)**, if the action has been performed but the response does not include an entity; <p>**404 (Not Found)**, if resource not found or invalid ID. <p>_Repeatedly calling DELETE API on that resource will not change the outcome – however, calling DELETE on a resource a second time will return a **404 (NOT FOUND)** since it was already removed._                            |

 ### Allow filtering, sorting, pagination and searching
-Complex result filters, sorting requirements, data pagination and advanced searching (when restricted to a single type of resource) can all be easily implemented as query parameters on top of the base URL.
+Complex result filters, sorting requirements, data pagination and advanced searching (when restricted to a single type of resource) can all be easily implemented as query parameters on top of the base URI.
 - **Filtering:** Use a unique query parameter for each field that implements filtering.
 For example, when requesting a list of tickets from the **/tickets** endpoint, you may want to limit these to only those in the open state.
 This could be accomplished with a request like
 ```
 GET /tickets?state=open